Teenage Acne - In the Spotlight

 Teen acne - in the spot-light!

-Teenage acne is common - very common, in fact!
+Teenage acne is common – very common, in fact.
 About 95% of people aged 11 to 30 are affected by acne to some extent.
 It usually starts during puberty and can range in severity from a few spots on the face, neck, back and chest, which most teenagers will have at some time, to a more severe problem that may cause scarring and reduce self-confidence.
-Indeed, multiple studies have demonstrated a clear link between severe acne and psychological conditions such as depression, anxiety and suicidal behaviour.
+Multiple studies have demonstrated a clear link between severe acne and psychological conditions such as depression, anxiety and suicidal thoughts and behaviour.

-Even if you, or the teen in your life is not plagued by severe symptoms, being a teenager is surely challenging enough without dealing with acne.
-That's why the doctors at Winchester GP are wholly supportive of taking acne seriously, and taking proactive steps to minimise its impact on health and happiness.
+Even if you, or the teen in your life, is not affected by severe symptoms, being a teenager is challenging enough without dealing with acne.
+That’s why the doctors at Winchester GP believe acne should be taken seriously and managed proactively to minimise its impact on health and happiness.

 Do I have acne?

-The typical appearance of acne is a mixture of oily skin, blackheads, whiteheads, red spots and pus-filled pimples.
-Occasionally, larger, deeper bumps or cysts may develop.
-Unsurprisingly, this level of inflammation makes the skin sore.
+Acne typically appears as a mixture of oily skin, blackheads, whiteheads, red spots and pus-filled pimples.
+Occasionally, larger, deeper lumps or cysts may develop.
+This inflammation can make the skin sore and uncomfortable.

 Acne can be a scarring condition.
-The scars may be raised and lumpy (known as hypertrophic or keloid scars) or indented (known as pitted or atrophic scars).
-Acne can also leave discolouration which may be red, hyperpigmented (darker than your usual skin colour) or hypopigmented (lighter than your normal skin colour).
+Scars may be raised and lumpy (hypertrophic or keloid scars) or indented (pitted or atrophic scars).
+Acne can also leave discolouration, which may be red, darker than your usual skin colour (post-inflammatory hyperpigmentation), or lighter than your normal skin colour.

-Remember, however, that not all spots are acne, so if you are in any doubt, do consult your doctor.
+Not all spots are acne, so if you are unsure, it is sensible to consult your doctor.

 What causes acne?

-The onset of acne at puberty is probably clue enough that it is hormone related.
-The oil-producing sebaceous glands in the skin can be overly sensitive to the hormonal stimuli of puberty, producing excess oil.
-At the same time, the lining of the pores becomes thickened and dead skin cells are not shed properly.
+The onset of acne during puberty reflects its strong hormonal influence.
+Oil-producing sebaceous glands in the skin can become overly sensitive to hormonal changes, leading to excess oil production.
+At the same time, dead skin cells are not shed properly, causing the pores to become blocked.

 What can I do to help myself?